Chart Color Schemes

 AreaSearch analysis of employment trends sees New Beith performing better than 90% of local markets assessed across Australia

-New Beith has a diverse workforce with both white and blue collar jobs.
-The construction sector is notably prominent.
-The unemployment rate was 0.9% in September 2025, with an estimated employment growth of 3.2% over the past year, according to AreaSearch data aggregation.
+New Beith has a balanced workforce with both white and blue-collar jobs.
+The construction sector is prominent.
+As of December 2025, the unemployment rate was 0.6%.

-As of that date, 4167 residents were employed, with an unemployment rate of 3.1%, below Greater Brisbane's rate of 4.0%.
-Workforce participation was high at 102.8%, compared to Greater Brisbane's 70.7%.
-Approximately 15.1% of residents worked from home, considering potential Covid-19 lockdown impacts.
-Leading employment industries were construction, health care & social assistance, and manufacturing.
+In this month, 3,092 residents were employed, which was 3.5% lower than Greater Brisbane's rate of 4.1%.
+Workforce participation was 72.6%, compared to Greater Brisbane's 69.6%.
+According to Census responses, 15.1% of residents worked from home.
+The leading employment industries are construction, health care & social assistance, and manufacturing.

-Construction showed strong specialization with an employment share 1.6 times the regional level.
-Conversely, health care & social assistance had lower representation at 10.8%, compared to the regional average of 16.1%.
-The area appeared to offer limited local employment opportunities, as indicated by the ratio of working population to resident population.
-Over the 12 months to September 2025, employment increased by 3.2% and labour force by 2.8%, leading to a unemployment drop of 0.4 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point unemployment decrease.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within New Beith.
-These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these industry-specific projections to New Beith's employment mix indicates local employment should increase by 6.0% over five years and 12.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Construction is particularly strong with an employment share 1.6 times the regional level.
+Conversely, health care & social assistance has lower representation at 10.8%, compared to the regional average of 16.1%.
+The area offers limited local employment opportunities.
+In the year to December 2025, labour force levels decreased by 8.1% and employment declined by 8.0%, causing unemployment to fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment will expand by 6.6% and over ten years by 13.7%.
+Applying these projections to New Beith's employment mix indicates local employment should increase by 6.0% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment